Sanya-exe/calendar-app/README.md

 - Holiday data is static mock data for challenge scope.
 - Notes are client-only and browser-local by design.
-- No backend/API was added intentionally, per assignment scope.
+- No backend/API was added intentionally.